 First, an under-the-table job is an employment opportunity that does not conform to standard practices.

-These jobs are also often referred to as cash-in-hand or off-the-book jobs.
-With this type of job, you become an independent contractor responsible for reporting your income and filing your taxes.
+These jobs are also often referred to as cash-in-hand, off-the-book, or cash-paying jobs.
+In cash-paying jobs, you are an independent contractor responsible for reporting your income and filing your taxes.

-Disclaimer: I highly encourage you to report your income and file your taxes.
+Note: I highly encourage you to report your income and file your taxes.
 Tax evasion is a serious case.
 If you’re unsure about your tax situation and how you should file, please consult a tax professional.

 1. You’ll likely to be paid in cash after each project.

-If working remotely or on freelance basis, you may receive your payment digitally through services like PayPal, Payoneer, or online remittance.
+If working remotely or on a freelance basis, you may receive your payment digitally through services like PayPal, Payoneer, or online remittance.

 2. You are not insured while on the job.

 If you hurt yourself while working under the table, you cannot go after your employer and demand compensation.